Table of Contents Show

 In some real estate purchase contracts, it’s possible to come across the phrase “time is of the essence.”
 Usually proceeded by a specific date.
 This type of legal wording is different from the usual “on or about” when stating the closing date and can have highly unpleasant repercussions when misunderstood.
-So what exactly does it mean and what are the implications for both parties in a real estate transaction?
+So what exactly does it mean, and what are the implications for both parties in a real estate transaction?

-The closing date in real estate contracts
+The closing date in real estate contractsThe closing date in real estate contracts

-The clock is ticking
+The clock is ticking.The clock is ticking.

-It’s very rare to see it in the original contract of sale.
-If included, it must be agreed on beforehand with both parties to be valid.
-The more common way it pops up is if one party misses the closing date.
+It’s sporadic to see it in the original contract of sale.
+If included, both parties must agree on it to be valid beforehand.
+It pops up more commonly if one party misses the closing date.
 The other party’s lawyer can then send a “time is of the essence” notice to close on a new date.
 Provided they give a reasonable adjournment period.

 Such notice will supersede the actual contract and can be sent by either party.
 Failure to close by the date given can result in forfeiture of the down payment in a buyer’s case.
 Sellers can be sued for the return of the down payment and any costs incurred by the buyers for the delay.

 Time is of the essence of New Developments.Time is of the essence of New Developments.

 Buyers face some difficulties with this when it comes to new constructions.
 (Buildings that have yet to finish construction or are not approved yet for occupancy).
 However, so long as a Temporary Certificate of Occupancy has been issued, an offering plan declared effective; a sponsor can issue a “time is of the essence” notice.